thomasdilts/cross-connect/CrossConnect10/README.md

 This project is for CrossConnect as a Windows 10 Universal app.
-This works only in Windows 10 and since Windows 10 is not released yet this is somewhat of an unreleased version.
-Since this is a universal app it will work on all windows 10 phones, pads, tablets, and desktops.
+This works only in Windows 10.
+Because this is a universal app it will work on all windows 10 phones, pads, tablets, and desktops.